British

 Any angle of elevation or train

-4) The mountings for the monitors were reworked to allow +30 elevations in order to achieve the longer ranges needed for shore bombardments.
-This higher elevation increased the recoil and run-out forces, requiring higher hydraulic pressures to be maintained.
-This led to frequent breakdowns, as the leather gaskets and brazed pipe joints could not handle the increased loads.
+• The eight mountings for the monitors came from Victorious, Magnificent, Hannibal and Mars.
+These were reworked to allow +30 elevation in order to achieve the longer ranges needed for shore bombardments.
+This added elevation increased the recoil and run-out forces, requiring that higher hydraulic pressures be maintained.
+This led to frequent breakdowns, as the leather gaskets and brazed pipe joints could not handle the larger loads.
 Commented Rear Admiral Reginald Bacon, commander of the Dover Patrol, "Every day some pipe burst or some portion of the turret mountings gave out.
 The cause of these troubles was a simple one; these ships had turrets taken from old battleships of the [Majestic class].
 Taken straight from these ships and mounted in the monitors, the copper pressure pipes, having become crystalline with age, did not stand the re-erection.
 New stresses during the fresh coupling up were set up and breakdowns occurred."

 "Warrior to Dreadnought: Warship Development 1860-1905" and "The Grand Fleet: Warship Design and Development 1906-1922" both by D.K.
 Brown